Our Coastal Future Forum

 Several forums were held in the coastal region of South Carolina.
 The initial forum was a two-day event held in Charleston, S.C., on Friday, October 20, 2017 in the afternoon and all-day on Saturday, October 21, 2017.
 The two-day forum covered Biodiversity and Living Marine Resources, Ocean Mineral and Energy Resources, and Environmental Health; topics that affect coastal South Carolina as a whole.
 In 2018 the research group organized three smaller forums, each held in different regions of along South Carolina’s coast, focusing on topics pertinent to those areas.

-Our first activity was to survey a representative sample of coastal South Carolina residents and discover their awareness and understanding of important coastal issues.
-We asked questions about points-of-view and values.
+The first activity was to survey a representative sample of coastal South Carolina residents and discover their awareness and understanding of important coastal issues.
+Questions were asked about points-of-view and values.
 The participants were then invited to attend a forum.

 One week prior to attending the forum, participants received an electronic version of the briefing book that was used to inform them on the important issues to be discussed at the forums.
 This enabled and encouraged discussion on the topics because the participants had time to process the information and form thoughts/opinions.